 And it’s not as if the prison was cast aside to some forgotten corner of Monaco.
 Perched on the rock above the harbor, it’s just a hundred meters down the road from the Prince’s palace.

 The difference in amenities between the two buildings is about as stark is one can imagine.
-Within the prison complex, there are four cellblocks: one for women, one for juveniles, and two for men; a chapel, a prison yard, a kitchen, a gym, a weight room, three laundry rooms, and a library with a computer lab.
+Within the prison complex, there are four cellblocks: one for women (which faces the sea), one for juveniles, and two for men (one for residents and one for those who live elsewhere… the cells for foreign men are not comfortable); a chapel, a prison yard, a kitchen, a gym, a weight room, three laundry rooms, and a library with a computer lab.

 The History of Monaco’s Prison

 Although there is little information available on Monaco’s prisons before 1789, it is likely that they were located directly within the Prince’s Palace, as indicated in a treasury document from 1726 and corroborated by numerous other historical records.

 In 1792, the Principality, connected to France, was engaged in disputes on all fronts and had to house the prisoners of war.
 An official record dated 4 Ventôse Year VIII of the French Republic (23 February 1800) issued by the military commander of Monaco noted the deplorable state of six apartments within the Palace that served as a prison.

 The Royal Family returned to Monaco in 1815 and regained possession of the Palace.
 The various offices that were set up in the Palace illegitimately during the French Revolution were removed.
 The Principality had to face the broader issue of how to set up a judicial system and ensure public order.
 In a first attempt at reforming the prison system, Prince Honoré V decided to make use of former warehouses.
 But these facilities proved to be insufficient and unsuited to the needs of a prison.